cypress-io/cypress/packages/app/README.md

 2. It will open launchpad
 3. Select Component or E2E Testing
 3. Open chrome (or another browser)
-4. It should show the new Vite powered app
+4. It will show the new Vite powered app

 ## Using existing, Vite-incompatible modules